 LibreOffice

-LibreOffice is a free, open-source office suite that is independent of OpenOffice.org in 2010.
+LibreOffice is a free, open-source office suite that was independent of OpenOffice.org in 2010.
 It includes tools for creating, editing, and viewing spreadsheets, and the interface is intuitive, with advanced style and decorations.

 Calk provides templates with built-in formulas and numbering options, a “Scenario Manager” that provides hypothesis analysis, and data-pilot technology that takes raw data from the enterprise database and converts it into meaningful data.